Skip to main content

 Groundwork Course

 Selected applicants will participate in the Groundwork course and continue in the RA applicant pool.
-Groundwork is a non-credit, blended-learning training course that will include online video content and four 90-minute discussion sessions.
-The video content and discussion sessions will be launched in the Spring 2024 semester at a date to be determined.
+Groundwork is a non-credit, blended-learning training course that will include four 90-minute in-person discussion sessions and online video content. and.
+The video content and discussion sessions will take place in the Spring 2025 semester beginning the second week of classes.
 The registration process and information will be included in an offer letter.
+There are no virtual options for the in-person discussion sessions.

 The Job Offer

-Job offers and placement into an RA position begin midway through the Spring semester.
-Most but not all applicants will receive an offer at this time.
-Applicants remaining in the candidate pool will continue to be considered for RA positions that come available later in the semester or in the summer.
+Job offers and placement into an RA position begin midway through the spring semester.
+Many but not all applicants will receive an offer at this time.
+Applicants remaining in the candidate pool will continue to be considered for RA positions that come available through Spring 2026.
+In short, successful RA candidates can receive their placement offer at any point between January 2025 through January 2026.

 We have several office positions available year-round.
 Many students find it useful and practical to hold a part-time job on campus that can accommodate academic commitments.